Momansi96/reading-notes/Class02.md

 3- (!) "logical not", this operator takes the boolean and inverts it.

-## Loops
+#### IF statements:

-Loops check a condition, it returns true a code block will run, then the condition will be checked again and if it still return true the code block will run again, it repeates until the condition returns false.
+IF statements check a condition, it returns true a code block will run, if it's false the code will move to the next line.

-- There are several types of loops such as:
+- There are several types of statements such as:

 1- IF statement: this statement checks a condition if the condition is true, any statements in the code block below it will be executed.